 Want to see the full set for showing data trends over time and inspire your own presentations?
 Check Data-driven Line Chart PPT Graphics by clicking here.

 Many data visualization options exist, especially when using line and area graphs.
-Let’s see where we can use line charts.
+Let’s see where and how we can use line charts.

 Show actual sales and predict sales forecasts